lABetancourtl/Proyecto_Analisis/README.md

 ---

 ### Install Required Libraries
-With the virtual environment active, install the core dependencies and libraries:
+With the virtual environment active, install the core dependencies and libraries.

+There are two ways to do it:
+## Install everything manually

   ```bash
   pip install streamlit
   ```